techwithanirudh/coolify-docs/basic-auth-with-traefik.md

 ```

 The last two labels are the most important ones.
+- `q04o0gk-0-http` is the name of the service.
+You can change it to whatever you want, but you need to use the same for all labels where you see `q04o0gk-0-http`.
 - `custom-auth` is the name of the middleware.
 You can change it to whatever you want.